Bray Film Studios: Post-Hammer era (1970–2014)

-At this time, the soundstages at Bray were used as a rehearsal facility for large musical events and touring acts, including, Led Zeppelin in July 1979, in preparation for their two shows at the Knebworth Festival in August of 1979, the Freddie Mercury Tribute Concert and on numerous occasions by Pink Floyd and Roger Waters.
+At this time, the soundstages at Bray were used as a rehearsal facility for large musical events and touring acts, including the Freddie Mercury Tribute Concert and on numerous occasions by Pink Floyd and Roger Waters.

 Sale (2014–2019)

-In 2014, Hendricks announce his intention to sell the site, explaining that it was not economically viable citing competition from the studios at Pinewood and Shepperton, as well as Bray's location in a green belt.
+In 2014, Hendricks announced his intention to sell the site, explaining that it was not economically viable citing competition from the studios at Pinewood and Shepperton, as well as Bray's location in a green belt.
 He sold the complex to a property development company who submitted a planning application in 2015 for luxury apartments and demolition of the sound stage buildings; demolition of buildings at Bray began in 2017.

 Reopening (2019–)

 Filming resumed at Bray in 2019 with all three episodes of the BBC's Dracula having scenes filmed at the complex.
 In June 2020, Windsor and Maidenhead Borough Council approved plans to expand the complex with new studios and workshops.

+In July 2024, Amazon Prime Video, which had until that point been leasing facilities at the Shepperton Studios, acquired the Bray Film Studios, where its series The Lord of the Rings: The Rings of Power is also filmed, for an undisclosed sum; the buyer was initially listed as Amazon MGM Studios.
+The first Amazon production to start shooting at the studios under their new ownership is the second season of the series Citadel.